FabriDamazio/Ruby-Quick-Reference-Guide/README.md

-'Simple string literal'         # Simple string literal myString = String.new("TEST")   # Create an instance of String object foo = myString.downcase         # Return a downcased copy of the string foo = myString.upcase           # Return a upcased copy of the string foo = myString.capitalize       # First character converted to uppercase foo = myString.capitalize!      # First character converted to uppercase with self-assignment.
+'Simple string literal'         # Simple string literal myString = String.new("TEST")   # Create an instance of String object foo = myString.downcase         # Return a downcased copy of the string foo = myString.downcase!        # Downcase the content of string with self-assignment foo = myString.upcase           # Return a upcased copy of the string foo = myString.upcase!          # Upcase the content of string with self-assignment foo = myString.capitalize       # First character converted to uppercase foo = myString.capitalize!      # First character converted to uppercase with self-assignment. foo = myString.count "T"        # Return the number of "T" character inside myString foo = myString.empty?           # Return true if the string has length equals 0 foo = myString.size             # Return the number of character length foo = myString.reverse          # Return a new string with the characters in reverse order foo = myString.reverse!         # Reverse the content of string with self-assignment foo = myString.delete "S"       # Return a copy of all characters in intersection of its arguments deleted foo = myString.delete!
+"S"      # Perform a delete operation in string with self-assignment.
+Returning nil if the string was not modified. foo = myString.split ''         # Divides str into substrings based on a delimiter, returning an array of these substrings.

+#String concatenation
+myString << "S"                 # concat string "S" directly into myString foo = myString + "S"            # Return a new string with concatenation of myString and "S" character

+#String interpolation
+"Do the unit #{foo}"            # Return a new string concatenated with foo variable.
 ```
 [back to top](#table-of-contents)